Business Tenancies: the right to renew

 The problem

 Security of tenure for business tenants was introduced by Part 2 of the 1954 Act following the Second World War.
 The legal framework is, therefore, nearly 70 years old.
-While the Act has been updated in the past to improve its flexibility and reduce the burdens on landlords and tenants associated with its operation, it is now nearly 20 years since the last significant updates were made.
+While the Act has been updated in the past to improve its flexibility and reduce the burdens on landlords and tenants associated with its operation, it is now around 20 years since the last significant updates were made.

 Since the Act was last reviewed, the world around us has changed and so has the commercial leasehold market.
 The rise of the internet has led to a dramatic increase in online retail and services, and landlords and tenants have been impacted by world events including the financial crisis of 2008 and the Covid-19 pandemic.
 Government priorities have also evolved during this time; for example, there is now an increased focus on the environmental sustainability of commercial properties.
-And, as part of its Anti-Social Behaviour Action Plan, Government is looking to revitalise high streets and town centres, creating thriving spaces which landlords, businesses and communities choose to invest in and use.

 Today, we have heard that the Act is not working well for landlords or tenants.
 Those affected by the Act report that aspects of the law are burdensome, unclear and out-of-date.
 There is concern that parts of the Act are standing in the way of modern commercial practices, causing unnecessary cost and delay for both landlords and tenants, and preventing commercial space, such as our high streets, from being occupied quickly and efficiently.
 Often, landlords and tenants entering into business tenancies decide to contract out of the Act, meaning that tenants do not have the right to renew that the Act would otherwise give them.